ahkab/ahkab/README.md

 The code should be easy to read and modify, the main language is Python -- 2 or 3 -- and it is platform-independent.

-News!
+News
 -----

+-   It's with a heavy heart that I write that @ggventurini passed away on September 15th, 2015, at the age of thirty-two.
+He will be remembered fondly as a friendly and helpful engineer, always excited about his work at CERN and his numerous labors to improve the accessibility of tools for science, research, and development.
 -   Ahkab v0.18 was released on July 12 2015, including new features, bugfixes and improved documentation.
 It is recommended to upgrade.
 Check out [the release notes](https://github.com/ahkab/ahkab/releases/tag/v0.18) for more!
 -   The whole codebase has been going through a (yet incomplete) refactoring and documenting effort.
 The [new documentation is available on RTD](http://ahkab.readthedocs.org/en/latest/).

-My resources are limited these days, so the much-needed work is proceeding slowly, albeit hopefully steadily.
-If you are interested and you would like to contribute to refactoring or documenting a particular feature, it would be very welcome.
+If you are interested in the project or the technology, have an issue with an example, or you would like to contribute by requesting, refactoring or documenting a particular feature, please reach out to us on GitHub!

 [![Build Status](https://travis-ci.org/ahkab/ahkab.png?branch=master)](https://travis-ci.org/ahkab/ahkab) [![Coverage Status](https://coveralls.io/repos/ahkab/ahkab/badge.png?branch=master)](https://coveralls.io/r/ahkab/ahkab?branch=master) [![PyPi version](http://img.shields.io/badge/version-0.18-brightgreen.png)](https://pypi.python.org/pypi/ahkab/) [![GPLv2 license](http://img.shields.io/badge/license-GPL%20v2-brightgreen.png)](https://raw.githubusercontent.com/ahkab/ahkab/master/LICENSE)
 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.19967.svg)](http://dx.doi.org/10.5281/zenodo.19967)